liliulab/TEATIME/README.md

 ## Input Data
 ### TEATIME provides three options for input files/data.

-Option 1: Reference and Alternate Read Counts from VCF
+Option 1: Reference & Alternate Read Counts with CN

 `TEATIME` can utilize reference and alternate read counts directly from a VCF file.
 In the standard VCF format, this information is found in the 'AD' (Allelic Depths) section of the FORMAT column.